-No special provisions were developed to meet the particular needs of affected groups or persons, although waiver provisions are in place for certain conditions.
+No special provisions were developed to meet the particular needs of affected groups or persons.

 (26) Include a description of any alternative regulatory provisions which have been considered and rejected and a statement that the least burdensome acceptable alternative has been selected.